 Welcome to the our website.
 Here you can find everything relating to the rights of the elderly, rights that are often neglected resulting in the elderly left to the mercy of daily life.
 The elderly should fully participate in social, welfare and economic development and thus enjoy the results of progress and prosperity in society.
 The purpose of our work is to send a clear message concerning the protection of the rights of elderly people, particularly in the areas of health care, welfare and pension rights.

 The Association is an umbrella association of NGOs dealing with issues relating to the aging population in the Republic of Croatia.
-Our association is a member of the International Network for the Prevention of Abuse of Elderly Persons – INPEA.
 The Association for the Protection and Promotion of the Rights of Elderly People was established to promote and improve the protection of senior citizens’ rights in our society, reveal the presence of various forms of abuse of elderly people and draw attention to discrimination against age.
 The work of the association is based on the provisions of the Constitution and laws of the Republic of Croatia, the United Nations and the European Convention on Human Rights.

 The Association’s activities include organizing and implementing human rights education, organizing educational workshops on identifying and preventing abuse of the elderly, media promotion and organizing professional seminars and conferences in such areas of activity and providing free legal assistance.